What is Yuca?

 The antioxidant nature of cassava roots can benefit flaccid stools.
 People suffering from diarrhea should boil the rots in water for an hour and consume them.
 This allows them to eliminate the bacteria that can cause stomach issues and lower the symptoms of diarrhea.

 One of the main benefits of cassava is that it improves your eye health.
 Intake of controlled yuca can help provide vitamins and minerals needed by the body.
 The presence of Vitamin A helps improve your vision and prevent blindness.

 6. A wound healer

-The whole cassava plant – its leaves, stems, and roots help to treat and cure wounds.
-Cassava roots prevent infection in wounds and promote speed healing.
+The whole cassava plant – its leaves, stems, and roots helps to treat and cure wounds.
+The roots prevent infection in wounds and promote speed healing.

 7. A cure for fever

 Cassava is proved beneficial in treating mild fever.
 Boiled leaves can help relieve fever.
 One can make potions and drink them to reduce body temperature.

 Cassava consumption relieves nematode lice present in your stomach and intestines.
 The roots help in removing worms in the intestine and assist.

 Cassava contains carbohydrates and fiber that are beneficial for regaining your appetite.
 Due to emotional or physical reasons, people who feel weak or have no appetite should add a few pieces to their diet.

 Since cassava is a significant source of carbohydrates, edible tubers are immensely beneficial in immediately boosting your energy.
 This helps the brain function properly and supplies energy.